 James P. Hogan was born in London in 1941, his father Irish and his mother German.
 DEC's scientific computing After studying general electrical and mechanical engineering, he graduated as an electronics engineer specializing in digital systems.
-Later he became a sales executive in the electronics and computer tific community as well as industries with such companies as ITT, Honeywell, and Digital Equipment Corporation, and eventually a Sales Training Consultant with group at Marlborough, Massachusetts.
-He began writing science fiction as a hobby in the mid-1970s, and his works enteen novels, as well as a have been well received within the professional scienamong regular science-fiction readers.
-In 1979 he left DEC to become a full-time writer, and in 1988 moved to the Republic of Ireland.
-Currently he maintains a residence in Pensacola and spends part of each year in the U.S.
+Later he became a sales executive in the electronics and computer industries with such companies as ITT, Honeywell, and Digital Equipment Corpora-

-To date, he has published sevmixed collection of short fiction, nonfiction, and biographical anecdotes entitled Minds.
+To date, he has published seventeen novels, as well as a mixed collection of short fiction, nonfiction, and biographical anecdotes entitled Minds.
 Machines & Evolution; and has also written some articles and short fiction.

 Novels The Infinity Gambit Bantam 3/91 Inherit the Stars Del Rey/Ballantine 5/77 The Giants Novels The Genesis Machine Del Rey/Ballantine 4/78 (repackaging of 3 in one vo ol.)
-Del Rey/Ballantine 9/91 The Gentle Giants of Gan Entoverse Del Rey/Ballantine Del Rey/Ballantine 5/78 The Multiplex Man Bantam 10/92 The Two Faces of Tomorr ow Del Rey/Ballantine 6/79 Realtime Interrupt Bantam 3/95 Thrice Upon a Time Del Rey/Ballantine 3/80 The Immortality Option Giants' Star Del Rey/Ballantine 7/81 (sequel to "Code of the Lif 2/95 The Minervan Experimen Paths to Otherwhere Del Rey/Ballantine Baen Books 2/96 (the 3 "Giants" novels in o one vol.) Nelson Doubleday SF Book Bug Park (working title) Baen Books in progress Club 11/82 Novellas Voyage from Yesteryear Del Rey/Ballantine 7/82 Out of Time Bantam 12/93 Code of the Lifemaker Del Rey/Ballantine 6/83 COLLECTIONS The Proteus Operation Bantam 10/85 Endgame Enigma Bantam 7/87 87 Minds, Machines & Evolution (fiction/non-fiction) Bantam 5/88 The Mirror Maze Bantam 3/89
+Del Rey/Ballantine 9/91 The Gentle Giants of Gan - Entoverse Del Rey/Ballantine 10/91 Del Rey/Ballantine 5/78 The Multiplex Man Bantam 10/92 The Two Faces of Tomorr OW . ine manpiex man Diministr 107 72 - Del Rey/Ballantine 6/79 Realtime Interrupt Bantam 3/95 Thrice Upon a Time Del Rey/Ballantine 3/80 The Immortality Option Giants' Star Del Rey/Ballantine 7/81 (sequel to "Code of the Lifemaker") Del Rey/Ballantine 2/95 The Minervan Experimen t Paths to Otherwhere Baen Books 2/96 (the 3 "Giants" novels in o one vol.) THE IS ON IN THE IS Daen Doord 27 70 Nelson Doubleday SF Book Bug Park (working title) Baen Books in progress Club 11/82 Novellas Voyage from Yesteryear Del Rey/Ballantine 7/82 Out of Time Bantam 12/93 Code of the Lifemaker Del Rey/Ballantine 6/83 COLLECTIONS The Proteus Operation Bantam 10/85 Endgame Enigma Bantam 7/87 Minds, Machines & Evolut (fiction/non-fiction) ion Bantam 5/88 The Mirror Maze Bantam 3/89 fare-sip non menon) 3700